mattvend/Gpu/README.md

 ![Results][Results]

 ## Comments
+- The results above are for 20 iterations.
+To get the time needed to do interpolation only once, divide by 20.
 - The Gpu version of the NN interpolation is only 2 times faster when the Bilinear interpolation runs 3 times faster.
 It is a bit disapointing as I was expecting better performances on the GPU for both interpolations
 - I only did the tests for the Lena image (512*512), interpolated to a (8000,4000) image.
 Different interpolation parameters should provide a better overall picture
 - Both interpolation algorithms are done in a naive way